BaeLab/STRiker/README.md

 ## 📄 License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under CC BY-NC-SA 4.0 - Non-commercial use only.

+### Commercial Use
+For commercial licensing inquiries, please contact bbakgosu@snu.ac.kr

-## Copyright
+## Usage Rights

-Copyright 2025 Chanju Jung.
-All rights reserved.
+- ✅ Personal use
+- ✅ Educational use
+- ✅ Research use
+- ❌ Commercial use (requires separate license)